 Remains of Vlad the Impaler’s Palace (Curtea Veche)

 Because it’s Romania and the country is best known for the region of Transylvania (Bucharest is actually located in the Wallachia region of Romania) and Count Dracula, no mention of secret spots in Bucharest would be complete without a quick nod to the man who inspired the legend, Vlad the Impaler.

 So-called because the prince famously impaled his many enemies on long poles outside Bucharest’s city enclosure, the remains of one of Vlad’s palaces can be found in the heart of Bucharest, not far from the Church of Saint Anthony.

-If you’re a fan of all things spa and bathing related (and who isn’t?) then I highly recommend a venture out of the city to the Therme Bucharest.
+If you’re a fan of all things spa and bathing related (and who isn’t?) then one of the more unusual things to do in Bucharest is to venture out of the city to the Therme Bucharest.
 Situated near the city’s airport, it’s the perfect escape from the hustle and bustle of busy modern city life.

 The pools are surrounded by palm trees and even have their own in-pool bars and water slides.
 So, if you’re looking for one of the best secret spots in Bucharest, then you simply must head to Therme Bucharest!
 Plus, entry costs less than $20 USD- bonus!

 If you’re planning a trip to the capital of Romania, then there are a few things you should know before you go.
 First things first: book your accommodation in advance.
 Check here for the best rates in Bucharest.
 If you have more time to explore Romania beyond its capital city, then I recommend visiting Transylvania.

 The beautiful city of Brasov has plenty by way of attractions and makes for the perfect base from which to explore the wider region.
 Bran Castle (AKA Dracula’s Castle) and Peles Castle (where ‘A Christmas Prince’ was filmed) are both easy day trips to be taken from Brasov.